Harvesting ETS forest land

 Harvesting may leave your land ‘temporarily unstocked’ before you replant.
 If you do not replant, or you switch to another land use, the land has been deforested.
 Deforestation has a specific definition under the ETS.

-• If you deforest pre-1990 forest land you may need to tell Te Uru Rākau – New Zealand Forest Service and pay for the emissions you create, even if you are not registered in the ETS.
+• If you deforest pre-1990 forest land you need to tell MPI and pay units for the emissions you create, even if you have never earned any units.